liluzibird/blog/content/blog/I-broke-my-computer...twice/index.md

 Then I reinstalled my OS and enabled disk encryption.
 After a while of setting things up to how I wanted it, I restarted.
 That restart bricked everything.
 It couldn't mount to my boot partition.
 I looked up help and guides but because everything was encrypted, nothing worked, even ram was encrypted, so I couldn't even fix things when I booted into flash drive.

 ## Finally got it to work
 After my second install without disk encryption, it is finally working.
-Tried to install zsh and configure everything.
+Tried to install ZSH and configure everything.
 Didn't like it, but that's a story for next time.

 ## Moral of the story